 - Arbitration is often much more efficient and affordable than going to court.

 - You can avoid having to wait for the court backlog to clear up before receiving a hearing.

 - Arbitration awards will become part of an enforceable divorce decree.

 There are many different family law matters that can be handled through arbitration.
 For example, you can ask an arbitrator to help you determine child custody, child support, property division, spousal support, and even matters about family law contracts.
-Our knowledgeable family law attorneys can help protect your rights every step of the way.
+Our knowledgeable Montgomery County family law lawyers can help protect your rights every step of the way.